cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 #### Time Continuity during Live CockroachDB VM Migrations (Memory Preserving Maintenance)

-[Live VM migration](https://en.wikipedia.org/wiki/Live_migration)  is an infrastructure level method of enabling platform's operational continuity.
+[Live VM migration](https://en.wikipedia.org/wiki/Live_migration)  is an infrastructure level method of enabling the platform's operational continuity.
 It moves a VM running on one physical hardware server to another server without a VM reboot.

 Live VM migrations are technically supported by all hypervisors that can be used to run CockroachDB clusters (albeit not all providers, notably AWS, enable them for their users) :